spotinst/help/src/docs/ocean/troubleshooting/troubleshoot-controller.md

 To see if the controller is running, run the following command on your kubectl enabled terminal:

-`kubectl get pods -n kube-system | grep spotinst,
+`kubectl get pods -n kube-system | grep spotinst`

-## Step 3: Single Controller Pod in Cluster?
+## Step 3: One Controller Pod in Cluster?

 Ensure there is only one Spot controller pod in the cluster.
 If there is more than one, do the following: